 But it seems we are no longer scared.
 Our gratitude has disappeared.
 Instead, the team has broken apart and we have become a herd who criticises, complains and moans.
 Whatever happened to our collective spirit?
 What happened to kindness?

 Meanwhile, I’ve sat in my writing room enjoying the autumn sunshine and my time in yesteryear.
-I’ve investigated life in Dunedin and Invercargill and what effect the First World War had on small communities.
+I’ve investigated life and the effect the First World War had on small communities.
 I’ve spent time learning about Celtic spirals and the koru as symbols of unity and spirit and nature.